On the affine invariant of simple hypersemitoric systems: Preliminaries

 \subsection{Toric systems}

 Very `easy' integrable systems are the following ones.

-\begin{definition} An integrable system $F=(f_1,...,f_n):M\rightarrow \mathbb{R}^n$ on a symplectic $2n$-dimensional manifold $(M, \omega)$ is \textbf{toric} if the Hamiltonian vector fields $X_{f_1},...,X_{f_n}$ generate periodic flows of the same period (in our convention $2\pi$) and the action of $\mathbb{T}^n$ on $M$ induced by these flows is effective/faithful (i.e., only the identity acts trivially). \end{definition}

-Having $n$ periodic flows implies that the singularities of toric integrable systems cannot have focus-focus or hyperbolic components.
-Speaking in terms of the local normal form, see Theorem \ref{t.localnormalform}, if $m=(0,...,0)$ and $\omega=\sum_{i=1}^n dx_i\wedge dy_i$, then the integrable system is locally in a neighborhood of $m$ of the form
+\begin{definition} An integrable system $F=(f_1,\dots,f_n):M\rightarrow \mathbb{R}^n$ on a symplectic $2n$-dimensional manifold $(M, \omega)$ is \textbf{toric} if the Hamiltonian vector fields $X_{f_1},\dots,X_{f_n}$ generate periodic flows of the same period (in our convention $2\pi$) and the action of $\mathbb{T}^n$ on $M$ induced by these flows is effective, i.e., only the identity acts trivially. \end{definition} Having $n$ periodic flows implies that the singularities of toric integrable systems cannot have focus-focus or hyperbolic components.
+Speaking in terms of the local normal form, see Theorem \ref{t.localnormalform}, if $m=(0,\dots,0)$ and $\omega=\sum_{i=1}^n dx_i\wedge dy_i$, then the integrable system is locally in a neighborhood of $m$ of the form

 for some $0 \leq k \leq n$.
 Toric integrable systems have connected fibers, see Atiyah \cite{atiyah1982convexity}.
 In particular, all fibers of a toric system $F$ are diffeomorphic to tori of varying dimensions $\mathbb{T}^k$ with $ k\in \{0,...,n\}$.
 This distinguishes toric systems among other integrable systems.